ziphp/zipper/tests/scripts/README.md

-This directory contains scripts to run composer with the yii2-composer plugin.
+This directory contains scripts to run composer with the zipper plugin.

 ### Run the tests